 Treasure of the Djerdap Gorge

 Djerdap National Park is also known as the Iron Gates of the River Danube.
 About Djerdap is in many respects spoken of in the superlative, Europe's most beautiful national park, the greatest naturalistic and archeological museum, and the oldest geological heritage.
 The Romans gave it the name of the Iron Gate, and today the name Djerdap is derived from the Old Persian word Girdap, which means whirl.
-Long process of the numerous rocks of various compositions that have emerged from the Paleozoic to the present day, together with the Carpathian mountain, creates the Iron Gates, leaving behind steep and vertical sides that rise above the river level up to 800 meters.
+The long process of the numerous rocks of various compositions that have emerged from the Paleozoic to the present day, together with the Carpathian mountain, creates the Iron Gates, leaving behind steep and vertical sides that rise above the river level up to 800 meters.
 The famous explorer Jacques Custo measured the river abyss of Djerdap and claimed that at the site of Gospodjin Vir, the river bottom is at a depth of 90 m.
 These facts make it the deepest and the biggest river breakthrough in Europe.
 Djerdap consists of four gorges, Golubac, Gospodjina Vira, Kazan, and Sipska, but the most interesting are the viewpoints, Small and Big Strbac, from where lookout on the Great and Small Kazan where the River Danube demonstrates its narrowest (140m) and deepest (90m) points, live you breathless.

 The architectural feat of the ancient world

 The Roman border road painstakingly pierced through the gorge and flooded by the hydropower plant in the fifties forever submerged the legacy of the cultures that inhabited its valleys centuries ago.
-Tabula Traiana stands above the water as evidence of this endeavor, while Trajan’s bridge is sunken in the river forever; only remains of two first pillars are still visible on both sides of the river.
+Tabula Traiana stands above the water as evidence of this endeavor, while Trajan’s bridge is sunken in the river forever; only the remains of the two first pillars are still visible on both sides of the river.
 The stone bridge over the Danube has been the longest in the world for a thousand years and was a masterpiece by the famous architect Aploadar of Damascus.

 The rock sculpture of the last Dacian King Decebal is the largest one in Europe and the third in the world.
 Situated across from Tabula Traiana above the Monastery Mrakoni, does not belong to the ancient epoch but certainly bears witness to it.
 Despite all efforts to resist the Romans who were interested in the Dacian large mines of gold, Decebal eventually committed suicide to spare himself the humiliation and surrender.
 Further excavations of the land of Dacia revealed traces of advanced civilization, not the Barbaric one, as it was written in Roman history.
 The construction of this statue funded Romanian businessman Joseph Konstantin Dragan to keep the history of both sides memorable.

 Lepenski Vir is the largest urban settlement in Europe that Serbian archeologist Dragoslav Srejovic has discovered.
 This ancient culture has known more than 9000 years ago for geometry.
 Monumental stone sculptures of the fish deities have amazed the world.
-The Sculpture Progenitor is first portrait in art history.
+The Sculpture Progenitor is the first portrait in art history.
 Lepenski Vir is undoubtedly one of the most significant testimonies of ancestors, and this spectacular archeological site by many experts considered as the cradle of Europe, because right here besides the Danube more than 9000 years ago had lived a peaceful nation who worshiped the mighty river and its deities, which they presented on monumental sculptures of sandstone.

 Golubac Fortress & Djerdap Riviera